RyanGibb/eilean-nix/README.md

     <img src="./eilean.png" width="400"/>
 </div>

-Eilean enables you to host your own digital 'island', where you control your own online infrastructure.
+Eilean enables you to host your own digital island, where you control your own online infrastructure.
-The use of federated protocols allows you to 'bridge' your island to others.
+The use of federated protocols allows you to ferry data to other islands.

 Eilean uses [NixOS](https://nixos.org/) to enable reproducible deployments of services such as webservers, mailservers, federated communication servers, Virtual Private Network servers, and more.
 However, they still require a lot of manual configuration for domain names, DNS records, user accounts, databases, HTTP proxies, TLS certificates, and more.